The Association of Plastic Recyclers

 REQUIRES TEST RESULTS

-Aside from not being captured for the PP stream, non-conforming items that are more "flat", such as trays or small cups, can cause contamination in the paper stream.
+Aside from not being captured in the PP stream, non-conforming items that are more “flat” can cause contamination in the paper stream.
 If items are not captured and directed into the PP stream, they are not recycled.
-Items should have a minimum depth of two inches for proper sortation.

 BENCHMARK TEST